-If you’re wondering where Santa Claus is, in Italy he is known as “Babbo Natale,” Father Christmas, who brings presents to children on Christmas Eve but, in true Italian style, gifts are exchanged on January 6th the day of Epiphany when La Befana comes to Italian homes in search of the Christ Child and leaves gifts for the children.
+If you’re wondering where Santa Claus is, in Italy he is known as “Babbo Natale,” Father Christmas, who brings presents to children on Christmas Eve but, in true Italian tradition, gifts were exchanged on January 6th the day of Epiphany when La Befana comes to Italian homes in search of the Christ Child and leaves gifts for the children.
 This is a tradition that is celebrated in the central regions of Italy.
 La Befana is an old woman, with a hooked nose, badly dressed, with a handkerchief on her head, grumpy but good, she is not a witch.
 On January 6th, riding through the sky, flying on a broom, La Befana lands on the roofs, enters the houses from the chimneys and descends from the fireplace, leaving gifts and sweets in the big socks that the children place in front of the fireplace.
 If they were good, they get sweets.
 If they were bad, she leaves coal in the form of a sweet black candy.
 I’m sure there will be many sweets for Piero, Ignazio and Gianluca!
 No coal for our guys!

 I want to wish all of my Christian friends a Merry Christmas and all my Jewish friends a Happy Chanukah!
 And all my other friends, All the Happiness and Joy of the Season!

 And finally, I’m sure you would love to join me in wishing Piero, Ignazio and Gianluca and their families a very Merry Christmas and a Happy New Year with many Concerts!

 Join me next week as I go back Through the Fields of My Mind and open the door to a new adventure!